Mission Statement of the School

 Students can select from ‘A’ levels or BTECs; these decisions will be made in conjunction with the Heads of 6th Form, Mrs Wain and Mrs Davie.

 The majority of students receive 4 to 5 hours of contact for each of their chosen subjects and are expected to complete another 4 hours of independent study.
-In most cases, students will select three full time A-Levels; the qualifications listed below are timetabled for each academic year, however, if there is insufficient interest to allow a class to be viable, the course may not run, therefore, the courses listed are provisional and can be subject to change in response to the needs of the school.
+In most cases, students will select three full time A-Levels; the qualifications listed below are timetabled for each academic year, however, if there is insufficient interest to allow a class to be viable, the course may not run or be offered on reduced hours, therefore, the courses listed are provisional and can be subject to change in response to the needs of the school.

 Students in 6th form also participate in the ‘Hour of Service,’ which provides students with an opportunity to support lower school students across the curriculum and volunteer their time and expertise to guiding younger students in a range of the subjects across the school.